enzo-zsh/Enzo-zsh/README.md

 - 👯 I’m looking to collaborate on pearOS and many project
 - 😄 Pronouns: He/Him
 - 🌎 I live in France
-- ⚡ Fun fact: Linux fan-boy
+- ⚡ Fun fact: Linux/Windows/macOS enthusiast

 ## About my GitHub